 Photographs may not be reproduced in any form without the permission of Blue Rhythm Sandwich.

 BOBBY PERFECT is a lifelong musician and composer of numerous instrumental music pieces.
 He has played throughout the US, and in Europe in bands where he played guitar and/or bass.
 His college band, Good Neighbors, opened for NRBQ on several occasions.
 Bobby plays 6-and 12-string acoustic and electric guitars, and bass guitar, and has been playing in bands since childhood.
 Bobby has performed at numerous venues throughout the New York area, including The Back Fence, The Bitter End, and The Red Lion, in Greenwich Village, as well as The Scotland Yard Blues Bar in Hoboken, N.J.
-He has worked with numerous bands, including the Night Owls, Blue Fuse, The Blues Blazers, Blue Rooster Pie, and Lonesome Valley Riders.
+He has worked with numerous bands, including the Night Owls, Blue Fuse, The Blues Blazers, Blue Rooster Pie, Lonesome Valley Riders, and Sweet Cash band.
 He currently plays lead guitar in the country band, Sweet Cash, as well as in the jam band, Bokum Road, and in NYC as part of the duo, BlueBird.
 He composed the guitar instrumental heard in the opening and closing credits of the Poet to Poet TV show, now on You Tube.
-Bobby has released two CDs on the SongCrew label, "Light Blue" and "Shackles;" his duo, BlueBird, has a new CD available.
+Bobby has released two CDs on the SongCrew label, "Light Blue" and "Shackles;" his duo, BlueBird, has a new CD available, "BlueBird At My Window."

 LEIGH HARRISON is a lifelong composer, and a songwriter with two CDs released by SongCrew Music: "Eclectic Chanteuse" and "Oh, Wow!"
 She plays 6- and 12-string acoustic and electric guitar, Dobro, banjo-guitar, percussion, and African flute.
 She first sang when she was young, in a circle of women hosted by Janis Joplin in Janis' attic in San Francisco.
-Leigh has written songs since childhood, and had written over 100 songs by the time she was in her 20's, in styles as diverse as pop, rock, country, blues, rockabilly, Western swing, jazz, Ladino, reggae, and classical.
+Leigh's written songs since childhood, and had written over 100 songs by the time she was in her 20's, in styles as diverse as pop, rock, country, blues, rockabilly, Western swing, jazz, Ladino, reggae, and classical.
 Her voice was described in the 1980's as "whiskey with a shot of honey" by rock press photographer Russell Reif.
-Leigh has played with Jaco Pastorius, Moogy Klingman, and numerous rock, pop, country, and blues bands.
-Leigh recently began producing a concert series called "Babes On Board," which features female-fronted bands; their first show was held in April, 2015, and the next two shows are scheduled for 2017, in March and May.
-She is planning to produce future Babes On Board shows, and is currently in the recording studio, working on her original guitar instrumentals, her original songs, a collection of children's songs.
+Leigh has played with Jaco Pastorius, Moogy Klingman, Charles Otis, and numerous rock, pop, country, and blues bands.
+In 2014, Leigh began planning a concert series called "Babes On Board," which features female-fronted bands; their first show was held in April, 2015, and the next two shows were presented in 2017, in March and May.
+She is planning to produce future Babes On Board shows, and is currently in the recording studio, working on her original guitar instrumentals, her original songs, and a collection of children's songs.
 She has a new spoken-word CD of her poetry, "Out Harps Upon the Willows," and her duo, BlueBird, has a new CD available entitled "BlueBird At My Window."